Brett A. Houk, Ph.D.

 1990 B.A., cum laude, in Anthropology; Minor in Geology, Trinity University, San Antonio, Texas.

 My research is on ancient Maya urbanism and the relationship between divine kingship and architecture at the site of Chan Chich, Belize.
-I also study the Terminal Classic period and the collapse of divine kingship and the abandonment of the great Classic-period cities of the Maya lowlands, as well as the reoccupation of western Belize by the San Pedro Maya in the late 1800s.
+I also study the Terminal Classic period, the collapse of divine kingship, and the abandonment of the great Classic-period cities of the Maya lowlands, as well as the reoccupation of western Belize by the San Pedro Maya in the late 1800s.

-My major projects for the past several years have been two books for University Press
+My major projects for the past several years have been three books for University

 Press of Florida.
 My sole-authored book, Ancient Maya Cities of the Eastern Lowlands was published in 2015.
 Using data collected from different sites throughout the eastern